 It's okay to feel shy, anxious, and awkward around people

-While all the things above are intrinsically okay, and you shouldn't feel like you're flawed for experiencing any of them, they can obviously cause more practical social problems.
-While it's important to start from a place of feeling confident and self-accepting about your personality, just because you're self-assured doesn't mean everything in your social life will neatly fall into place for you.
-Life's not an uplifting family cartoon.
-However, knowing these issues are the result of a mismatch between your personality and societal norms, rather than because of a flaw you have, will likely influence how you respond to them.
+While all the things above are inherently okay, and you shouldn't feel like you're flawed for experiencing any of them, they can obviously cause more practical social problems.
+While it's important to start from a place of feeling confident and self-accepting about your personality, just because you're self-assured doesn't mean everything about your social life will neatly fall into place.
+Life's not an uplifting family movie.
+However, knowing these issues are the result of a mismatch between your preferences and societal norms, rather than because of a flaw you have, will likely influence how you deal with them.

 Your differences may get in the way of your social goals